kyma-incubator/reconciler/pkg/reconciler/instances/istio/README.md

-# Istio-configuration reconciler
+# Istio reconciler

 ## Overview

-Istio-configuration reconciler manages the [istio-configuration](https://github.com/kyma-project/kyma/tree/main/resources/istio-configuration) Kyma component.
+Istio reconciler manages the [istio-configuration](https://github.com/kyma-project/kyma/tree/main/resources/istio-configuration) Kyma component.

 ## Prerequisites

-The `istio-configuration` component requires `cluster-essentials` to be installed beforehand for Istio to be functioning properly.
+The Istio component requires `cluster-essentials` to be installed as a prerequisite.

 ## Usage

-Follow these steps to run Istio reconciler locally on your cluster:
+Follow these steps to run Istio reconciler locally, on your cluster:

 1. Export the `KUBECONFIG` variable pointing to your cluster and the `ISTIOCTL_PATH` variable.